 In general, the better aligned your sales and marketing teams are, the more likely you are to delight your prospects.
 The probability of organizations exceeding their revenue goals is 6% higher when their sales and marketing teams are closely aligned.

 This transition is possible using a service level agreement between both teams so that there is a complete knowledge transfer and each team knows when to pass the baton.

 Personalizing content to engage your customers

 Since you are already making use of HubSpot’s workflow, you know your high potential target accounts.
 Now all you have to do is tweak your existing content and customize it so that the communication is relatable and suitable for that target accounts.
 You can doll out content on social media channels, share insightful blogs and e-books to reel in your customers, and also get them to sign up for webinars and newsletters.
-You can make use of HubSpot’s personalization tokens to tailor and tweak your messages and deliver personalized content relevant to specific personnel.
-Additionally, HubSpot’s monitoring tools that analyze buyer behaviour can help you automate follow-up messages to reinforce your communication.
+You can make use of HubSpot’s inbound marketing personalization tokens to tailor and tweak your messages and deliver personalized content relevant to specific personnel.
+Additionally, HubSpot’s monitoring tools that analyze buyer behavior can help you automate follow-up messages to reinforce your communication.